Casas846/NeuroTimber/README.md

 .  log_length: The customizable length of the logs.\
 .  np.pi / 40000: A scaling factor for the calculation.

-2. Estimated Volume for Each Class
+2. Estimated volume for each class

 This line calculates the estimated volume for each class by multiplying the observed volume with the probability and the log count.
 ```python